-- ---- - (1) Bonus awards may be in the form of cash, deferred cash or shares of Gannett Common Stock.
-Bonuses to executive officers were paid 25% in Gannett Common Stock and 75% in cash. - (2) This column includes amounts paid by the Company under the Medical Reimbursement Plan and amounts paid in cash to reimburse the five named officers for the tax impact of certain perquisites. - (3) Under the Company's 1978 Executive Long-Term Incentive Plan, stock awards in the form of stock options, alternate appreciation rights, performance bonus units, option surrender rights and stock incentive rights may be granted to key management personnel who are in a position to make a substantial contribution to the long-term success of the Company. - (4) This column includes the annual premiums paid by the Company on life insurance policies which are individually owned by the five named officers, as follows: John Curley--\$73,070; Mr. McCorkindale--\$41,541; Mr. Watson--\$24,894; Mr. Walker --\$21,739; and Thomas Curley--\$14,171.
-The column also includes the fair market value of Gannett Common Stock received by each of the five named officers as matching contributions from the Company under its 401(k) plan.
-The individual values of these matching contributions are: John Curley--\$2,133; Mr. McCorkindale-- \$2,125; Mr. Watson--\$2,095; Mr. Walker--\$2,109; and Thomas Curley--\$2,111. - (5) John Curley and Thomas Curley are brothers.
+- (2) This column includes amounts paid by the Company under the Medical Reimbursement Plan and amounts paid in cash to reimburse the five named officers for the tax impact of certain perquisites. - (3) Under the Company's 1978 Executive Long-Term Incentive Plan, stock awards in the form of stock options, alternate appreciation rights, performance bonus units, and option surrender rights may be granted to key management personnel who are in a position to make a substantial contribution to the long-term success of the Company. - (4) This column includes the annual premiums paid by the Company on life insurance policies which are individually owned by the five named officers, as follows: John J. Curley--\$75,765; Mr. McCorkindale--\$41,541; Mr. Watson--\$24,894; Mr. Walker--\$21,739; and Thomas Curley--\$14,171.
+The column also includes a matching contribution of \$1,600 in Gannett Common Stock received by each of the five named officers under its 401(k) plan. - (5) John J. Curley and Thomas Curley are brothers.